Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-A magnitude 4.3 seismic event took place 128 km E of Bitung, Indonesia on April 2, 2026 at 19:48 UTC.
-It arrived roughly 6 hours after a larger magnitude 5.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+On April 2, 2026 at 19:48 UTC, a magnitude 4.3 earthquake struck 128 km E of Bitung, Indonesia.
+Coming 6 hours after a magnitude 5.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 1.256°, 126.265°.
+Coordinates: 1.256°, 126.265°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02